CS

 Buy the BYD Sealion 7 if: You prioritise performance, or prefer BYD's approach to design and ownership experience.

-Buy the Leapmotor C10 if: You want the lower entry price, need more boot space, value a longer warranty, need stronger towing, or prefer Leapmotor's approach to design and ownership experience.
+Buy the Leapmotor C10 if: You want the lower entry price, need more boot space, need stronger towing, or prefer Leapmotor's approach to design and ownership experience.

 The Verdict

-The BYD Sealion 7 takes 6 of 11 key spec categories.
+This is genuinely close.
+The BYD Sealion 7 and Leapmotor C10 trade blows across the spec sheet, and neither runs away with an outright win.
 If boot space matters, the Leapmotor C10 has a clear edge.
-The Leapmotor C10 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.